 And yet, too many marketers either aren’t using FOMO correctly or, worse, they aren’t using it at all.

 That’s why, today, you’ll learn everything you need to know about FOMO.
-We’ll cover what FOMO marketing is, how to use it in your marketing strategy, and everything else in between.
+We’ll cover what FOMO marketing is and how to use it in your marketing strategy.

 What Is FOMO?

 Fear of missing out, also known as FOMO, is a pervasive form of social anxiety in which people are worried that they might be missing out on something fun and exciting while at the same time fearing that others think negatively about their absence.

 It’s that feeling you get when other people experience benefits that you want, too.

 - Made an expensive purchase for a product you’ve had your eye on

 - Traveled to an exotic destination

 - Went to a concert with your favorite band

 Hearing about these experiences probably made you happy for your friend, sure.
 But it also probably left you with a feeling like you were unfairly missing out.

 And while you’ve likely felt FOMO in the past, you’re definitely not alone.